KareemMagdy55/back-to-basics/OOP.md

 In the early days, paradigms like Procedural and Functional were commonly used in programming languages such as C and Fortran.
 In these paradigms, systems were typically modeled as a sequence of steps (like in the first example of this document), or by breaking the program into smaller functions (as in the second example).

-However, with the advent of Object-Oriented Programming (OOP) and languages like Smalltalk, a new approach emerged.
+However, with the advent of Object-Oriented Programming (OOP) and languages like Smalltalk and Simula, a new approach emerged.
 OOP introduced the idea of thinking about programs as collections of objects.
 These objects have both attributes (characteristics) and methods (behaviors).

+The keyword ```class``` as a blueprint for defining the structure of objects, including their attributes and methods.
 ```csharp

 class Customer{